ubikorp/astro-lacking/src/content/post/mixtapes/2021-08-06-0159-call-me-when-you-get-there.md

 - The English Beat
 - The Epizootis
 - Erin McKeown
-- Evaporators
+- The Evaporators
 - Fastball
 - Frankie & The Poolboys
-- G. Love & Special Sauce
+- G. Love + Special Sauce
 - Head of Femur
 - Josh Caterer
 - Juana Molina
-- King Gizzard & The Lizard Wizard
+- King Gizzard + the Lizard Wizard
 - Link Wray
 - Madness
 - The Mountain Goats